Architecture of Liverpool: Victorian buildings for entertainment, sport & leisure

 In Lord Nelson Street is the former Socialist Hall of Science, part of an Owenite group, later used as a concert hall.
-The Lamb Hotel, High Sreet, Wavertree, looks Georgian but was built in the 1850s.
+The Lamb Hotel, High Street, Wavertree, looks Georgian but was built in the 1850s.
 Marlborough House (1852–53), #52, Bold Street, on the corner of Bold Street and Concert Street, the ground floor was shops the upper floors functioned as a Music hall, by Arthur Hill Holme.
 The oldest extant theatre in the city is the Liverpool Playhouse, originally built 1866, remodelled 1895 and a new auditorium built-in 1911 by Stanley Davenport Adshead.
 The Philharmonic Dining Rooms on Hope Street built (c.
 1898 – 1900) designed by Walter W. Thomas, not only have a flamboyant exterior with Art Nouveau style ironwork and intricate internal decor but are also noteworthy for their ornate Victorian toilets, which have become a tourist attraction in their own right.
 The former Reform Club (1879) home to the Liberal Party in Liverpool, by Edmund Kirkby, is a red brick palazzo, also in Dale Street the former Conservative Club (1880–83), centre of the Conservative Party in Liverpool, was designed by F & G Holme in the French Second Empire style.
 The Masonic Hall (1872) on Hope Street by Danson & Davies, in the style of an Italian palazzo.
 Swimming baths of this era that survive in the city are Steble Street Baths (1874), Toxteth and Woolton Baths (1893), Quarry Street South, designed by Horton & Bridgford of Manchester.
-The pavilion of Aigburth Cricket Ground (c.1880-82) was designed by Thomas Harnett Harrison.
+The pavilion of Aigburth Cricket Ground (c.1880–82) was designed by Thomas Harnett Harrison.